 In 2018 he won two awards at EUDI MOVIE in category B with the film 'Shark Therapy' and category C with the film 'Thriller Cage'.

-In 2018 he received an award from PADI for 20 years as a dive professional, and the prestigious PADI AWARD ELITE 200 as IDCS/TEC instructor.
+In 2018 he also received an award from PADI for 20 years as a dive professional, the prestigious PADI AWARD ELITE 200 as IDCS/TEC instructor and the PADI Master Scuba Diver Challenge.